“Healing: It is not about the right surgery, it is about the right words.”

 Surgery on the Shoulders of Giants: Letters from a Doctor Abroad by Saqib Noor is the second book I have received and read that is somehow related to my course in college which is BS Human Biology.
 As a graduate, I didn’t have a hard time understanding the simple medical terms included in the letters found in this book.
 And I think it would be the same for anybody who would like to read this as well because it is written in a very simple, non-intimidating way.

 The strange thing about this book, though, is that it doesn’t have any page numbers.
-However, the letters, which are classified according to the date they are written and places of fieldwork, are summarized on the table of contents so it kind of lessen my confusion when I was rereading some of my favorite parts.
+However, the letters, which are classified according to the date they are written and places of field work, are summarized in the table of contents so it has somehow lessened my confusion when I was rereading some of my favorite parts.
 (Edit: Dr. Noor has read my review and informed me that I received an early print copy of the book.
 Surgery on the Shoulders of Giants has page numbers now.)

 As for the letters, it doesn’t feel like they are actual letters.
 These letters felt like more like personal essays for me and sometimes, journal entries.
 At the latter part of the book, personal photographs linked to Dr. Noor’s experiences in the past are printed and these have beautifully brought the letters to life.